Contesting a Will

 It can be extremely difficult to make a decision to contest a will.
 Often, contesting a will may drive a divide between family members.
 Emotions can run high in these situations.
 However, it’s important to keep in mind that contesting a will has a purpose.
 If the will that exists does not properly convey the wishes of your loved one, then you have a right and a duty to contest it.

-If you have questions about contesting a will, contact a Palmdale CA estate planning lawyer.
+If you have questions about contesting a will, contact a Lancaster CA estate planning lawyer.
 Herbert Law Office can walk you through the process of contesting a will and help you understand your rights.
 Call us today.